Dhruva-123/MLnotes/Chapter 3- Rashka/Chapter 3 - Rashka.md

 That's it.
 Limited Memory Broyden–Fletcher–Goldfarb–Shanno (LBFGS) is a memory efficient method for the multinomial case, that's why we are using it here.

+From our own implementation of multinomial logisitic regression, we have found several things:

+Multinomial logisitic regression depends on several components. we have softmax function, one_hot function.
+What we are essentially doing there is this:
+1. Take the input data and train on it.
+Once trained, we then try to predict the output via heavy probability.
+This is where to softmax function comes in.
+Softmax function gives a probability distribution for a given net_input z.
+That probability distribution tells us the chances of a particular example being one of n classes. we then predict the class that has the highest probability.
+This probability formation is done fairly simply with softmax function.
+2. For error calculations and weight updates, we use the gradient of the loss function of the multinomial case. the loss function of the multinomial case looks something like this:
+3. $\mathcal{L} = - \sum_{i=1}^{N} \sum_{k=1}^{K} y_{i,k} \cdot \log(\hat{y}_{i,k})$
+   Where i stands for the $i^{th}$ example and k stands for the $k^{th}$ feature.
+4. we find the gradient to this loss function wrt weights and we get the error fixes or $\Delta W$ for each iteration.